aholachek/bundle-wizard/README.md

 ### `interact` flag

 If you need to do some work in the browser getting the page ready for analysis (perhaps by signing in and then visiting a certain page), use this flag.
 You will see a browser window that will pop up that you can interact with.
-When you are ready to proceed, type `y` into the console to reload the page and start measuring performance.
+When you are ready to proceed, type `y` into the console in respond to the waiting prompt to reload the page and start measuring performance.

 `npx bundle-wizard --interact`